 What is the food like in Slovenia?
 Good question.
 I’ve found updated versions of the dishes my Slovenian grandma would recognize, as well as the comfort food from other parts of the former Yugoslavia.
 (Think burek and cvapčiči.)
-You’ll also find influences from the neighboring countries of Italy, Austria and Hungary.
-Here are some restaurants where you can sample cutting-edge recipes based on Slovenian traditions, and prepared by TV chefs.
-I’ll update this post as I discover new places to dine like a celebrity in Slovenia.
+Slovenia’s TV chefs are also influenced from the neighboring countries of Italy, Austria and Hungary.

 Monstera Bistro: Trust the Chef